-VDOT has two other PPPs under construction.
+VDOT has two other PPPs.
 The Elizabeth River Tunnels project adds a two-lane tunnel adjacent to the existing Midtown Tunnel, extends several surface streets, and adds fire suppression systems to the existing tunnels.
-The project reached financial close in 2012.
+The project opened for business in 2017.
 The Coalfields expressway is a 50-mile, four-lane limited access roadway from Pound to Slate in southwestern Virginia.
-The PPP project uses coal companies' earth-moving equipment to prepare the roadbed for construction.
+The PPP project uses coal companies' earthmoving equipment to prepare the roadbed for construction.
 Private sector participation will reduce construction costs by 45%.
 Parts of the roadway are under construction but it will be more than 10 years before the entire roadway is built.